koyeb/koyeb-api-client-go/api/v1/koyeb/docs/CatalogInstancesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetInstanceRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetCatalogInstanceRequest struct via the builder pattern

 Name | Type | Description  | Notes